Testbild-synth/Krach-X-Switch-Eurorack/README.md

-# Krach X-Switch Eurorack performance Module
+# Krach X-Switch Eurorack Performance Module

 Recently, I was commissioned by [Krach der Roboter](https://www.facebook.com/KrachDerRoboter/) who had the idea to design a passive performance tool based on the idea of quickly switching signal paths.
 What came out of it is this simple and useful module: